semiherdogan/docker-red/README.md

 # docker-red
 Docker repository for running red language REPL.

-> Main purpose of this repository is red language runs on x32 and macos doesn't support it.
+> Main purpose of this repository is running red language on macos.

 ---